pixelcure/advance-local-vanilla/README.md

 ## **Details**:

 This project uses the `Pokémon` and `Star Wars` API.
-Upon landing upon the page, there are two calls to action, each fetches it's respective fantasy characters.

-Once the data has been fetched **successfully**, the button is set to  `disabled=true`.
+Upon landing on the page, a new `FetchFunData` class is instantiated and each fetches their respective fantasy characters.
+Once fetched, the data is injected into the DOM within two `ul`'s living in a container called `div.data`

-Click on your favorite first!

 > _In the case there there is an error in the request, `div#errorContainer` is injected with an error message and a sad `.gif`._